By Ashok Prasad, Founder, Niyyam

 | Emotional decisions | Instability |

-The biggest difference between successful and unsuccessful investors is:
+The biggest difference between successful and unsuccessful investors is not knowledge.

 Reality Check